 There is certainly room for additional skills, should a Narrator decide his or her campaign needs more - or if they feel one was given the 'short end of the stick' and deserves its own entry.
-And that's fine.
-The idea here is to cover most everything that should come up in the course of regular play, whether the game makes use of the entirety of System 13 or just bits and pieces of it.
+And that's fine!
+The idea here is to cover as much as is reasonably possible which might come up in the course of regular play, whether the game makes use of the entirety of System 13 or just bits and pieces of it.

 Special Skill Rules

 Some people focus on a given skill above and beyond the patience or prowess of others, making them capable of even more when bringing it to bear.
 Say someone wants to be very good at physics, for example, so they study their entire life and perform esoteric research to that effect.
 Such skills are designated to indicate their increased reach; our elite physicist would show that they have Physics 2, instead of 'mere' Physics.

 The practical benefit of this is that characters with a level two skill can use either of two suits when trumping on actions related to that skill, instead of just the one.
 The additional suit allowed is usually paired with another of its type (Strength and Agility, or Intellect and Willpower), and can be changed from one action to another, greatly aiding the character's flexibility in the execution of applicable actions.

 On the other hand, a rare few individuals are the 'best of the best' in their given fields.
 If our example physicist from before wanted to have Physics 3, they would have to offer a compelling reason for that level of talent, since so few people on the planet manage to achieve so much.
 On the other hand, when attempting actions related to that skill, they benefit from an autotrump.